aviaryan/devletters/content/letters/choosing-your-career.md

 Do you think if his #1 priority would have been starting a podcast from the start, he would have been able to make such an impact?
 Probably no. But here he is.

 I can go on and on but I think I have made my point.

 Following your own list of priorities rather than the one installed in you by popular society will be good for both, you and everyone around you.

 You will be happier, more successful, more impactful and more "a lot of other good adjectives".

-**PS** - I know most of you have just skipped reading that article.
-So here you go again - read [How to Pick a Career (That Actually Fits You)](https://waitbutwhy.com/2018/04/picking-career.html).
+**PS** - I know most of you might have skipped reading that article so here you go again.
+Read [How to Pick a Career (That Actually Fits You)](https://waitbutwhy.com/2018/04/picking-career.html).